 With an Enhanced Blended Insurance Rider (EBIR) on your policy, you can leave a stronger legacy to your heirs.
 This rider allows you to purchase an additional death benefit with your dividends and an extra premium.
 So your loved ones will be financially taken care of even after you’re gone.

 The additional death benefit consists of a one-year term life insurance policy and paid-up additions.
 The one-year term life insurance policy will gradually decrease over time as dividends and premiums are paid.
 The paid-up additions portion will increase over time.
 If the crossover age is reached the death benefit rises.

 Children are the light of our lives, and no parent wants to think about what would happen financially if they lost a child.
 Life insurance is one way to help ease that burden, and many policies offer a children’s benefit rider.

 This rider typically costs the same regardless of how many children you have, and it can insure each child up to $20,000.
 So even in the darkest of times, your family will have one less worry.

 With most insurers, children are covered under this rider until they turn 22 years old, or until the primary insured turns 65 years old- whichever comes first.
 At the age of 22, children can then convert their policy to whole life insurance, which will be up to five times the amount of the Children’s Benefit Rider.

-Are Insurance Riders Worth the Additional Premium
+Are Insurance Policy Riders Worth it?

 The value of any rider you consider will depend on your circumstances and your financial situation.
 All of them, however, bring considerably more value to your life insurance coverage and can provide additional living benefits for you and your loved ones.